 > The history of pancakes.

-> The different types of pancakes.
+> The different types of pancakes, a photo glossary.

 CRÊPES VS. PANCAKES: THE DIFFERENCE